-The City of Cambridge and local organizations have long supported the scientific consensus that climate change is a real global phenomenon that is caused by anthropogenic greenhouse gas emissions and puts the health and vitality of Cambridge at risk.
+The City of Cambridge and local organizations have long supported the scientific consensus that climate change is a real global phenomenon.
+It is understood that climate change is caused by excessive anthropogenic, or human caused, greenhouse gas emissions being pumped into our atmosphere.
+This directly puts the health and vitality of Cambridge at risk.

-Greenhouse gas emissions inventories are developed to help government leaders and community members understand how much GHG emissions are generated from the various activities in their community and plan actions to reduce emissions and mitigate climate change.
+Greenhouse gas emissions inventories are developed to help government leaders and community members understand how much GHG emissions are generated from the various activities in their community.
+This information is used to plan actions that will reduce emissions and mitigate climate change.

 For cities, GHG emissions are generally compiled at both the government operations scale and community scale.
 They include all measurable emissions over the course of a year, and may be completed on an annual basis, or every few years.

 Emissions Inventories are also separated into different Scopes, which helps to differentiate emissions occurring physically within the city (Scope 1), from those occurring outside the city (Scope 3) and from the use of electricity, steam, and/or heating/cooling supplied by grids which may or may not cross the city boundaries (Scope 2).